MicrosoftDocs/sccm-docs-powershell-ref/docs-conceptual/overview.md

 ## Update help

 Update Windows PowerShell help by using the `Update-Help` cmdlet.
 This action can also update the help for the Configuration Manager cmdlets.
-If your computer is connected to the internet, go to your Windows PowerShell window, and type in `Update-Help â€“Module configurationmanager`.
+If your computer is connected to the internet, go to your Windows PowerShell window, and type in `Update-Help -Module configurationmanager`.
 Make sure that you're running Windows PowerShell as an administrator.

 After you have installed the Configuration Manager cmdlet help, you can get help about the cmdlets by using the `Get-Help` cmdlet.
 For example, go to your Windows PowerShell window, and type in `Get-Help Get-CMSite`.